File: sharutils.info, Node: Top, Next: Introduction, Prev: (dir), Up: (dir)

 --print-text-domain-dir print directory with shar messages

-user feedback/entertainment:
+User feedback/entertainment:

 -q, --quiet do not output verbose messages

---silent This is an alias for 'quiet'
+--silent an alias for the 'quiet' option

-version, usage and configuration options:
+Version, usage and configuration options:

--v, --version[=arg] Output version information and exit
+-v, --version[=MODE] output version information and exit

--h, --help Display extended usage information and exit
+-h, --help display extended usage information and exit

--!, --more-help Extended usage information passed thru pager
+-!, --more-help extended usage information passed thru pager

-- disabled as --no-load-optse-limitM/g/G/t/T
+- disabled with '--no-load-opts'

 Options are specified by doubled hyphens and their name or by a single